Project title

 Summary

-Many breeding and migratory bird species in Slovenia, such as the great horned owl (Bubo bubo), the griffon vulture (Gyps fulvus), the red-legged partridge (Falco verspertinus) and the great shrike (Numenius arquata), face numerous threats in our airspace.
-From electrocution on medium-voltage power lines, collisions with wind farms and high-voltage power lines, to conflicts with recreational airspace users.
-The project will focus on solving these problems and preventing the emergence of new ones.
-The project will ensure the protection of the existing 1,150 medium-voltage power lines, which will reduce the mortality of target species by 90% within the protected areas of the SPA.
-We will develop a new model of a bird-safe power line and set guidelines for protecting birds from electric shock.
-In addition, we will mark high-voltage power lines in the most sensitive places within the Ljubljana Marshes SPA, warning against collisions.
-By monitoring bird movements, we will identify and protect bottlenecks on migration routes from new wind farms.
-These measures will establish an ecological corridor that will ensure safe flight and nesting of birds and connect the important areas for birds: SPA Karst, Snežnik-Pivka, Ljubljana Marshes, Vipava Marshes, Banjšice, Breginjski stol and Julijci.
-This corridor will also be included in the management plan of Triglav National Park and Škocjan Caves Park.
-A new landscape park will also be established within the corridor in SPA Snežnik-Pivka due to its high nature conservation value.
+Many breeding and nesting bird species in Slovenia, such as the Eurasian eagle owl (Bubo bubo), the griffon vulture (Gyps fulvus), the red-footed falcon (Falco verspertinus) and the Eurasian curlew (Numenius arquata) , face many threats in our airspace.
+These range from electrocutions on medium-voltage power lines, collisions with high-voltage power lines, to conflicts with recreational users of the airspace.
+The project will focus on solving these problems and preventing new ones from arising.
+The project will ensure the protection of the existing 1150 medium-voltage power lines, which will reduce the mortality of target species by 90% within SPAs.
+We will develop a new model of a bird-safe power line and set guidelines for the protection of birds from electrocution.
+In addition, we will mark high voltage power lines at the most sensitive locations within the Ljubljansko moor SPA to warn against collisions.
+By monitoring bird movements, we will identify and protect bottlenecks on migration routes.
+These measures will create an ecological corridor that will ensure safe passage and nesting of birds and will link the SPAs Karst, Snežnik-Pivka, Ljubljana Marshes, Vipava Edge, Banjšice, Breginjski stol and Julijci.
+This corridor will also be included in the management plan of the Triglav National Park and the Škocjan Caves Park.
+A new landscape park will also be established within the corridor in the Snežnik-Pivka SPA due to its high nature conservation value.